guillaumemoreau/db-course/06_sql_ddl.md

 ### Properties

-- Foreign key embed a referential integrity mechanism qui ensures that
+- Foreign key embed a referential integrity mechanism which ensures that
   - a line cannot be inserted if the target of the foreign key does not exist
   - the target of the foreign key cannot be modified if it is still referenced
   - the target of the foreign key cannot be destroyed if it is still referenced